This post is about Ukulele string names and how to remember them.

 For instance:

-• G4 C4 E4 A4 can be Gouts Can Eat All sorts of food, or Great Cats Eats Always.
+- G4 C4 E4 A4 can be Gouts Can Eat All sorts of food, Great Cats Eats Always or Good Cats Eat Apples.

 You can use your own sentence if you have a better one than this.
 It might be easier for you to remember something that you came up with.

 However, you should also keep in mind, or visualize, the numbers or #.
-This is not very important in most cases.
-The name is more important to remember.
+This is not very important in most cases, but the name is very important to remember.

 The first time you tune the Ukulele, you may have to check that it is correct (number or #), but it will often be right automatically.
 It depends on how you tune the instrument.
 The next time the ukulele goes out of tune, it will usually be close enough, so you don’t have to worry about whether it’s a G3 or G4.